The Elderly Novice Virtual Organist

 Hauptwerk

 This is the name of the main manual on a German organ, but also the name of virtual organ software; see the producer's website.
-The only other similar software is GrandOrgue.
+The software most similar to it is GrandOrgue.

 Key Action

 One of the two actions of the organ, operated by the keys on the manuals and pedals.
-See Actions (Stops and Keys).
+See Stop and Key Actions.

 Keyboard

-On the organ, this may be played either with the hands or the feet.
+This normally operates on a Division of the organ, and may be played either with the hands or with the feet.
 See Keyboards.

 Kickboard